scrapy/scrapy/docs/topics/dynamic-content.rst

 Keep in mind that this is just a proof of concept, since it circumvents most of the Scrapy components (middlewares, dupefilter, etc).

-There are some 3rd party projects which provider better integration:
+There are some 3rd party projects which provide better integration:

 * https://github.com/elacuesta/scrapy-pyppeteer
 * https://github.com/lopuhin/scrapy-pyppeteer